Joe-Degs/Joe-Degs.github.io/_posts/2022-07-26-riscv-assembly-compiled-code.markdown

   Section header string table index: 19
 ```
 Well well well! we have most of the same information we got from `file` here and
-soo much more, Nice.
+soo much more.
 We have `section header` and `program header` information.
 Section and Program headers are the main parts of the ELF file format,
 together they contain most of the things we care about -- instructions and data.